kitkatt17/Just-a-Note-Taker/README.md

 ## Description

 This is a Note Taker application that is used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application will use an Express.js Back-end and will save and retrieve note data from a JSON file.
+The Front-end was already created.
+The Back-end was then made by me.

 ## User Story